DevOpsBootcamp/website/source/07_database_integration.rst

 INSERT
 ------
+INSERT VALUES
-INSERT values ('2013','Literature','Herta Müller') INTO nobel;
+   ('2013','Literature','Herta Müller')
+INTO
+   nobel;

 .. note:: this data stops at 2008, so lets insert some 2009 awards